WA Pendleton OR Zone Forecast

 20 mph in the afternoon.

-Southwest wind 5 to 15 mph.
-Gusts up to 35 mph overnight.
+West wind 5 to 15 mph.
+Gusts up to 30 mph overnight.

 $$